 The hidden cellar actually looks more like a more recent archeological dig, as the hole in the floor has a modern wooden surround, there were no walls, just mud, and the space wouldn't be big enough to be a room.

-After a cleansing ritual involving a Tibetan singing bowl, which Sandy couldn't use properly, some incense and some preyers conducted by Chris, Sandy said that the atmosphere in the house changed, "I'm confident that whatever has been tormenting Vanessa has finally gone."
+After a cleansing ritual involving a Tibetan singing bowl, some incense and some preyers conducted by Chris, Sandy said that the atmosphere in the house changed, "I'm confident that whatever has been tormenting Vanessa has finally gone."

 You can watch 'Help!
 My House Is Haunted' on the REALLY channel, which broadcasts in the United Kingdom and Ireland as part of the UKTV family of channels.
 You can watch REALLY on Freeview (17), Sky (142), Virgin Media (129) and Freesat (160), plus YouView, BT TV and TalkTalk TV.